KumarHX/Agent007/docs/final.md

 Each grid on this map represents a possible item sequence path.
 The agent will keep expanding until every single grid is explored.
 A teal grid in this case indicates the path was explored.
 The agent will not stop once that the optimal path has been found, since it has no way of knowing that is optimal until every unexplored path is checked.
 However, if we can reduce the number of full paths explorations we need to generate and still guarantee finding the optimal path, we can substantially speed up our search.

 - **Greedy Search Algorithm**<br>
 The Greedy Search algorithm runs much faster than the BFS algorithm.
 It only finds the closest item given the current agent position until a path sequence is found.
+Again we use the distance formular to compute the distance, however the agent position will be updated every frame.
 Although it costs less time to finish the execution, the algorithm does not guaranteed to find the optimal path since it doesn't calculate the distance of all of the possible item pickup combinations.
 <br>
 <a href="url"><img src="gridTwo.png" align="center" height="290" width="480" ></a>
 <br>